NeoResearch/nef-learn/index.markdown

 If you have a desktop-based browser, you can also try `Neo.Learn.Log`, which puts content on browser console log system.

+## Conditionals, Loops and Function Calls

+Conditionals and loops are implemented on NeoVM via the use o jumps.
+Basically, a jump changes the current instruction counter and moves it to another position in the _NVM script_, affecting which operations will be read after that.
+Since this is not directly related to the stack execution model, it will only be covered in future tutorials.

 ## Snake!

 Now it's time to put it all together and make a game!
 Rather than having you type